 The Board regards the presence of independent and non-executive directors as majority within the composition of the Board indicates the existence of strong independent elements within the Board.
-Therefore, the non-separation of Chairman and Managing Director and naming of a senior independent non-executive director, Mr. Chua Eng Seng (contactable at 03-78461389), would not affect materially the Board balance of power and authority.
+Therefore, the non-separation of Chairman and Managing Director and naming of a senior independent non-executive director would not affect materially the Board balance of power and authority.